Chapter 1 The Case for Multi-Channel Expansion to Marketplaces

 It’s a Multi-Channel World After All

-Both online marketplaces and independent ecommerce stores are huge, but their success and your success is not mutually exclusive.
+Both online marketplaces and independent ecommerce stores are huge, but their success and your success are not mutually exclusive.

 What would it do for your business if you could succeed at both?